Multi-currency accounts, competitive FX, and global transfers — Everything you need to pay and get paid internationally

 WorldFirst is ideal for SMEs looking to make cost-effective, reliable payments to Chinese suppliers.

-2. Choose CNH as the receiving currency and fill in the account details
+Select CNH as the receiving currency and fill in the supplier’s account details.

-4. Complete SMS or Authy verification to finalise payee setup
+Complete SMS or authenticator verification to finalise the payee setup.

 Save more on every transaction with the World Card